The Frugal Foreign Traveler’s Survival Guide

 Before I head out on any foreign adventures, I always like to obtain some my destination’s local currency to take with me.
 This ensures that I’ll be able to take a cab, get on a train, or do whatever else I need to do once I arrive without worrying about credit card acceptance.
 While this isn’t always the cheapest option, the peace of mind it provides me makes it worth it.

 Once again, the key to getting a good deal on foreign currency is to shop around.
 Before our trip to Shanghai and Hong Kong last year, we discovered that Bank of America offered better rates than Wells Fargo did and that both bested well-known chains like Travelex.
 Granted, all of them still charged a fee that added to the cost.
 If you’re in a more populous area, you may be able to find local exchange shops that offer better rates.
 I found this to be the case in Los Angeles where a small place in Van Nuys sold me Japanese Yen for far cheaper than the banks were offering — and without an additional fee!

 So how do you know what a good rate is?
 The first step is to simply Google it, as the search engine does a pretty good job of updating current rates and allowing you to compare various types of currency.
-Keep in mine that you will pretty much never find a shop to sell you currency at that exact rate (they do need to make a profit, after all), but at least it gives you a jumping off point.
+Keep in mind that you will pretty much never find a shop to sell you currency at that exact rate (they do need to make a profit, after all), but at least it gives you a jumping off point.